-an error of fact or law;
+- 1. an error of fact or law;

-2. newly discovered evidence that materially affects the basis for the order, if there are good reasons that it was not given to DCP at the time the person received the notice of violation; or
+- 2. newly discovered evidence that materially affects the basis for the order, if there are good reasons that it was not given to DCP when the person received the notice of violation; or

-3. other good cause.
+- 3. other good cause.